-Α A He was bored and wanted to
+Α He was bored and wanted to

 attract attention.

 В He thought there was a wolf.

-Ha wantad ta tall a lia

-C He wanted to tell a lie.
-D He wanted to scare the wolf away.
+- He wanted to tell a lie.
+C - D He wanted to scare the wolf away.

 Why did the villagers not come when he called?